IBM-Cloud/docs/services/IoT/devices/device_mgmt/custom_actions.md

 ```

-Each device takes an action on the message, installing the new plug-in.
-Once installation is complete, the devices respond with the following message to indicate that the action completed successfully:
+Each device takes an action on the message and installs the specified plug-in.
+When the installation is finished, the devices submit a message to indicate that the action was completed successfully.

 ```
 	Outgoing message from device: